murex/Dev-Interview-Preparation/README.md

 We grouped the learning material for both Java and C++ into four knowledge domains (Language Basics, Data Structures, Object-Oriented Programming, and Algorithms).

 ## What to Prepare

+The technical test will require knowledge of the 4 domains (Language Basics, Data Structures, Object-Oriented Programming, and Algorithms).
+However, it is possible to skip the advanced coding problem in the technical test in any one of the two domains: Object-Oriented Programming and Algorithms.

 After an internal evaluation, you will be selected for either an OOP or an Algorithm based technical interview.

 The OOP-based interview will include questions from the following knowledge domains: